| iTunes 2 excluded

 The necessary ATA drivers for using Compact Flash memory

-are currently under development.
+are currently under

 If you want to give Paul Gyot's beta drivers a try, the ATA project